tweag/nickel/doc/manual/typing.md

 This example shows how dynamic typing delays type errors, making them harder to diagnose.
 Here, `filter` is fine, but the error still points to inside its implementation.
-The actual issue is that the caller provided an argument of the wrong type: the function should return a boolean, but returns either the original element or `null`.
+The actual issue is that the caller provided an argument of the wrong type: the filtering function should return a boolean but returns either the original element (a number) or `null`.
 This is a tiny example, so debugging is still doable here.
-In a real code base, the user (who probably wouldn't even be the author of `filter` in practice) might have a harder time solving the issue from the error report.
+In a real code base, the user (who probably wouldn't even be the author of `filter`) might have a harder time solving the issue from the error report.

-### Typed blocks
+### Static typing

 The `filter` example is the poster child for static typing.
 The typechecker will catch the error early as the type expected by `filter` and the return type of